 Discounts can often help you save on your auto insurance.
 Because each company offers a different suite of discounts, researching savings opportunities online or talking to a representative from your current company might help you to identify ways to save.

 Frequently asked questions

 What is the cheapest car insurance in Georgia?

-The cheapest auto insurance will be different for everyone, since rates are specific to your unique circumstances.
-Getting quotes from several companies and taking advantage of discounts may help you to get a lower premium.
+The cheapest car insurance companies in Georgia will be different for everyone, since rates are specific to your unique circumstances.
+The Triple-I recommends getting quotes from at least three carriers to compare costs and coverages, and focus on the discounts offered which may help you get a lower premium.

 What if I cause a crash in Georgia and the damages are higher than the coverage I have?

-You would be responsible for the rest.
-This is why most insurance agents recommend that you purchase higher limits of liability if you can afford to do so.
+You would be responsible for the expenses that exceed your policy limits.
+This is why most insurance professionals recommend that you purchase higher limits of liability, if you can afford to do so.
 State minimum coverage might be cheaper, but you could be left with high out-of-pocket bills if you cause an accident.
-Getting quotes for a few different levels of liability may help you choose a level that is right for your risk-tolerance level and your budget.
+Getting quotes for a few different levels of liability may help you choose an option that is right for your risk-tolerance level and your budget.